pmem/vltrace/man/vltrace.1.md

 # DESCRIPTION #

-vltrace is a limited functional strace equivalent for Linux but based on eBPF and KProbe technologies and libbcc library.
+vltrace is a strace equivalent tool for Linux with limited functionality based on eBPF, KProbe and TracePoint technologies and libbcc library.

 # FEATURES #

  - Used combination of technologies allow tool to be about one order faster than regular system strace.
- - This tool consume much less amount of CPU resource
+ - This tool consumes far less CPU resources
  - Output of this tool is designed to be suitable for processing with classical tools and technologies, like awk.
  - Could trace syscalls system-wide.
- - Could trace init (process with 'pid == 1').
-Finally we have a proper tool for debugging systemd ;-)
+ - Could trace init (process with 'pid == 1') - finally we have a proper tool for debugging systemd ;-)

 WARNING: System-wide tracing can fill out your disk really fast.